 Considered a classic by many, the film serves as a perfect encapsulation of the era in which it was made, leaving most to question whether a remake is necessary or wanted.

-Now, with the first full trailer of the movie out in the wild, more controversy has bubbled over on social media.
+Now, with a first-look teaser video and an official trailer of the movie out in the wild, more controversy has bubbled over on social media.
 What's the problem?
 Well, Jack Harlow's footwear.

 In the original, Woody Harrelson's Billy Hoyle rocked a pair of the iconic Nike Air Command FORCE, which was first released in 1991 to compete with Reebok in basketball.